nimblehq/infrastructure-templates/skeleton/aws/README.md

 - timeout: 3 seconds
 - 2 consecutive failed checks will mark the task as failed and will trigger a rollback

-This suits well applications that are quickly up and running (e.g. static website, Go Gin app, ...).
+This suits well applications that are quickly up and running (e.g., static website, Go Gin app, ...).
-If your application load time is slower (e.g. Ruby on Rails), consider reviewing these numbers for longer timeout and interval.
+If your application load time is slower (e.g., Ruby on Rails), consider reviewing these numbers for longer timeout and interval.
+For example, given the application requires 40 seconds to load, using a 60 seconds interval and a 30 seconds timeout would provide a recovery time of 2 minutes (2 failed checks) while avoiding unwanted rollbacks after deploying a new version.

 ## License